-We always take time to build trust with you and your child and we only ever treat with your child’s permission.
-Jill has three children of her own and believes strongly that children should be respected and listened to with care and compassion.
+I always take time to build trust with you and your child and we only ever treat with your child’s permission.
+I have three children of my own and believe strongly that children should be respected and listened to with care and compassion.

 Your child doesn’t need to sit still during the session and the treatment room is child friendly with toys.
 However, it is a good idea to bring a couple of favourite toys along or a book.

 Acupuncture is very versatile and has its own diagnostic framework that can be applied to any presenting condition or symptoms.
 It can be used for chronic and acute conditions and can be used whether or not you have a formal diagnosis from your doctor.
 Some people use acupuncture because they want to reduce their reliance on pharmaceutical medications or are looking for another way to treat an ongoing chronic condition.
 Acupuncture is a safe, drug-free, natural method of working with your child’s natural ability to heal.

 A key element of successfully treating children is understanding factors that might be affecting your child’s health.
 Children’s digestive systems are not fully developed, some foods can be more difficult for their underdeveloped systems to process and can be easily thrown off balance.
 Each child is different and some may be more sensitive to some foods than others.
 Chinese medicine principals can help to identify foods that may be contributing to your child’s condition and suggest foods that might suit them better.
 We also consider what your child is like constitutionally.
 Broadly speaking Chinese medicine considers children to fall on a spectrum between being very active and full of energy and those who are naturally much more quiet and introverted.
 Understanding what child’s constitution is like can help you to adjust their lifestyle to suit them.